Quazards/Quazards/README.md

    </td>
     </tr>
     <tr>
-      <td valign="text-top">A Rouguelike Card Game where the cards have two playable sides</td>
+      <td valign="text-top">A Card Game where the cards have two playable sides</td>
-      <td valign="text-top">A Tower Defense where you have to survive and defeat a horde of cards with you turrets<br></td>
+      <td valign="text-top">A Tower Defense game where the player have to defend against waves of cars by using turrets<br></td>
     </tr>
     <tr>
       <td><a href="https://github.com/Quazards/Capstone-cardgame-project">Project Link</td>